tiago-marcos01/Armorial-PSEL/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

----
-name: Pull request
-about: Create a pull request to the project
-title: ''
-labels: ''
-assignees: ''

----

 # What is the proposal of this pull request?
 A clear and concise description of the main proposal of this pull request.